Mellin Transforms of the Generalized Fractional Integrals and Derivatives: New Class of Sequences

+\begin{remark} The combinatorial interpretation of these sequences are unknown at the time of the production of this paper and the author suggests that they may be related to counting on Ferrer's-board, especially to \emph{r-creation boards}.
+The author's future work will be focused on the properties of these sequences and the representations of such sequences and beyond. \end{remark}

-\begin{rem} It would be very interesting if one could classify all or a large class of such $\delta_k-$ sequencess.
+\begin{remark} It would be very interesting if one could classify all or a large class of such $\delta_{r,m}$ sequences.
 This could be a direction for future research.
-For the moment we can name, $S(n, k)$ as $\delta_1$-type and $L(n, k)$ as $\delta_2$-type, and etc. We can even consider \emph{non-integer} or \emph{irrational} values of $k \in \mathbb{R}$.
-To our knowledge this would lead to a new classification or at least a new method to represent some familiar sequences in combinatorial theory.
-Following would be the most general form to consider in such a research,
+We would like to represent $S(n, k)$ as $\delta_{1,1}$-type and $L(n, k)$ as $\delta_{2,1}$-type, and etc. We may even consider \emph{negative integer} or \emph{irrational} values of $r \in \mathbb{R}$.
+To the author's knowledge this would lead to a new classification or at least a new method to represent some familiar sequences in combinatorial theory. \end{remark}